uwcip-research/Coengagement-Networks/README.md

 	year = {2023},
 }
 ```

+You can find details and datasets and source code for the original paper detailed here.

 ## Acknowledgements
 This work is supported by the Center for an Informed Public at the University of Washington, the John S and James L Knight Foundation, Craig Newmark Philanthropies, and the Omidyar Network.
 We would also like to acknowledge Paul Lockaby of the University of Washington and Clément Levallois from EM Lyon Business School for their valuable advice in completing this project.